 Stomach cancer is rare in dogs, its general occurrence is around 0.1%.
 However, the rate of stomach cancer in Chow Chows is between 10-20 times higher.
 Studies are ongoing to determine the genetic links responsible for this almost always fatal disease.
 Symptoms of stomach cancer include vomiting, loss of weight, fatigue, diarrhea, black tarry stools, and loss of appetite.
 The prognosis is grim even with veterinary treatment.

 In autoimmune diseases, the body attacks its own cells.
 Normally, the mechanism of white blood cells is used against viruses and bacteria.
 When this same mechanism happens against a dog’s own cells some symptoms of disease will happen.
 There are many autoimmune diseases classified by what parts of the body are affected.
 Chow Chows are prone to many of them.

 The most commonly seen in Chow Chows is pemphigus foliaceus.
 In this disease, the skin is the target of the autoimmune attack.
 Blisters usually start around the face and ears with the whole body being covered with sores eventually.
 The toe pads may crack.
 Diagnosis is made by a skin biopsy.
 The disease usually starts in middle-aged dogs.

 Autoimmune thyroiditis occurs when the attack is on the thyroid.
 The thyroid then fails to produce enough thyroid hormone resulting in hypothyroidism.
-According to the Orthopedic Foundation for Animals, Chow Chows rank 105th for occurrence of the disease with an abnormal thyroid incidence rate of .7%
+According to the Orthopedic Foundation for Animals, Chow Chows rank 105th for frequency of occurrence of the disease with an abnormal thyroid incidence rate of .7%

 Other autoimmune diseases that occur in Chow Chows include Uveodermatological Syndrome, attack on the eyes, and Systemic Lupus Erythematosus which is a serious attack on various body organs.
 Lastly, discoid lupus is also occurring in Chow Chows and results in an attack on the dog’s skin.